 The tomato (Solanum lycopersicum) is a species of herbaceous plant in the Solanaceae family, native to South America, widely cultivated for its fruit.
 It is one of the most popular and nutrient-rich vegetables (Kumar et al., 2020).
 It is one of the most processed and consumed vegetables in the world (Figueroa-Cares et al., 2018).
 Tomatoes are rich in vitamins (A, C, E), minerals, fiber, and antioxidants such as lycopene and β-carotene.
 Several studies have linked the consumption of tomatoes and tomato products to a reduced risk of cancer and cardiovascular disease (Ali et al., 2021; Przybylska & Tokarczyk, 2022).
 Consuming around 100 g of tomatoes per day could improve the immune system, reduce cholesterol, and lower blood pressure (Zeng et al., 2020).
 Tomatoes are therefore a functional food (Li et al., 2021; Nam et al., 2025) whose consumption (raw tomatoes and tomato-based products) is encouraged as part of a healthy lifestyle and good eating habits.

 In addition, there are several thousand varieties of tomato, which differ in taste and appearance.
-The cherry tomato is one such variety, characterised by its small fruit (Tsouvaltzis et al., 2023).
+The cherry tomato is one such variety, characterized by its small fruit (Tsouvaltzis et al., 2023).
 They range in size from 1 to 5 cm in diameter and come in various colours and shapes (Sanmathi, 2023).
 The local variety grown in Côte d'Ivoire is known to the population as the 'traditional tomato', 'African tomato' or 'Baoulé tomato'.
 It is generally consumed in sauces and rarely eaten raw.

 Furthermore, ripening is a complex process involving changes to the fruit's physical, biochemical, phytochemical and nutritional properties (Pinheiro et al., 2019).
 It therefore affects the texture, colour, flavour and aroma of the fruit flesh (Zuo et al., 2019).
 The color of tomatoes depends on their ripening stage (green, yellow, orange, or red), with red indicating full maturity.
 Several studies have focused on tomatoes grown in Côte d'Ivoire (Dembélé et al., 2019; Akpo, 2022).
 However, none of these studies have examined the evolution of phytochemical compounds of this tomato during ripening.